craftcms/docs/docs/commerce/1.x/docs/products.md

 These properties are unique to each variant.
 Additional custom fields can be added to variants to allow other distinguishing traits.

 For example, you may be selling a product which is a Baseball Jersey, which comes in the sizes “Small”, “Medium” and “Large”, as well as in the colors of “Red”, “Green” and “Blue”.
-For this combination of sizes and colors, you might make a Product Type that has 2 dropdown fields (Color and Size) added to the variant's field layout.
+For this combination of sizes and colors, you might make a Product Type that has 2 dropdown fields (Color and Size) added to the variant’s field layout.
 This would enable unique variant data:

 - Small, Red